The Great Shift - Edge Computing & Faster Data Processing

 - A compute runtime that lets you write event-driven code as pipelines that run with data locality across a set of user-defined locations.

 Macrometa is first and foremost a platform for developers - its meant for people who want to solve the type of fast data problems that only edge architecture can solve.
 In building Macrometa - we have focused on providing the right abstractions to hide the complexity of distributed programming, accuracy and correctness.
 You don't need to know distributed databases or concurrent programming to write real-time, event-driven apps and APIs with Macrometa.
 You simply consume our APIs and let our platform do the orchestration, distribution, and scheduling of your data and code.
-Sign up for a forever free dev account to get started.
+Request a trial to get started.